-The city's property tax budget is recommended to be increased by 2.45% instead of the maximum of 3.0%, placing the average annual property tax increase at 1.8% since the beginning of the pandemic.
-To further assist Boise residents that already qualify for the "circuit breaker" program, the FY 2023 budget also includes \$1.2 million for tax rebates.
+The Property Tax budget will be increased by 2.45% instead of the maximum of 3.0%, placing the average annual property tax increase at 1.8% since the beginning of the pandemic.
+To further assist Boise residents who already qualify for the "circuit breaker" program, the FY 2023 budget also includes \$1.2 million for tax rebates.
 The FY 2023 budgeted estimate for Property Tax is \$6.0 million above the FY 2022 budget, reflecting the 2.45% base increase as well as increased collections attributable to new development (new payers).

-The estimated cost of the city's 2.45% property tax increase for the average-priced home in Boise is approximately \$38.
-Residential property tax bills are likely to be more than 2.45% higher in FY 2023 than they were in FY 2022 due to ongoing burden shift caused by two factors:
+The estimated cost of the city's 2.45% Property Tax increase for the average-priced home in Boise is approximately \$38.
+Residential Property Tax bills are likely to be more than 2.45% higher in FY 2023 than they were in FY 2022 due to ongoing burden shift caused by two factors:

-- More rapid rate of growth in overall assessed value for residential property (29.2%) versus overall commercial property (21.0%); - Diminishing value of the homeowners exemption due to it no longer being adjusted annually to keep pace with rising home values.
+- More rapid rate of growth in overall assessed value for residential property (29.2%) versus overall commercial property (21.0%); - Diminishing value of the homeowners exemption due to it no longer being adjusted annually (indexed) to keep pace with rising home values.